opnfv/functest/docs/testing/user/configguide/configguide.rst

 **NOTE:** The scenario name is mainly used to automatically detect if a test suite is runnable or not (e.g. it will prevent ODL test suite to be run on 'nosdn' scenarios).
-If not set, Functest will try to run the default test cases that might not include SDN controller or a specific feature
+If not set, Functest will try to run the default test cases that might not include SDN controller or a specific feature.

 **NOTE:** An HA scenario means that 3 OpenStack controller nodes are deployed.
 It does not necessarily mean that the whole system is HA.
 See